solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 It will use a regular expression to extract the JWT token from the Cookie header.
 Then it will create a new `Jwt` header containing the token.
 Finally, we will remove the cookie header from the request.

-Apply these transformation changes to the Gloo Virtual Service.
+Apply these transformation changes to the Gloo Edge Virtual Service.

 {{< highlight yaml "hl_lines=27-42" >}}
 apiVersion: gateway.solo.io/v1